 Click here to see prices and availability for The Shark Apartments 3

-If you prefer to stay closer to the centre of town, The Port Lincoln Hotel is very popular.
-For a budget Port Lincoln option, take a look at the Port Lincoln YHA (yes they have private rooms) or for mid range, try the Hilton Motel.
+If you prefer to stay closer to the centre of town, The Port Lincoln Hotel is very popular and the best place to stay.
+For a budget Port Lincoln option, take a look at the Port Lincoln YHA (yes they have private rooms) or for mid-range, try the Hilton Motel.

 Where to Eat in Port Lincoln

 Almost every local we met gave us recommendations on the best place to eat in Port Lincoln.
 Here are the most popular Port Lincoln restaurants

 - Port Lincoln Hotel (two meals area, one casual, one more upmarket)